 If your home is burglarized, items that took days, months, or years’ worth of hard work to attain are taken from you in a matter of minutes.
-When you are hacked, your website that has taken time to setup and build is vandalized with messages and pages that are not your own.
+When you are hacked, your website that has taken time to set up and build is vandalized with messages and pages that are not your own.
 Some hackers live to extract private or secure information from strangers with vulnerable computers.
-Not only can hackers reverse all of the hard work that went into building your website, they also open the door for future attacks, which can make any website owner feel uneasy.
+Not only can hackers reverse all of the hard work that went into building your website, but they also open the door for future attacks, which can make any website owner feel uneasy.

 How WordPress Sites Get Hacked

 Hackers are obviously very good at what they do.
 Just when you think you’re safe, they pull the rug right from under your feet.
 However, certain site weaknesses can make it much easier for a hacker to pick your website over another.
 It’s in your best interest to beef up your website security and avoid these common security mistakes.

 Yes, memorizing a billion password and username combinations can be a pain.
 But what’s even more painful is waking up to realize that your website is compromised with ugly hacker graffiti.
 With so many websites requiring username/password combos, it’s no wonder so many people use the same password or slight variations of the same password for multiple sites.
 However, there’s a reason for the complex login requirements.
 A weak username and password make it that much easier for a hacker to do his or her bidding.
 What’s the point of getting a security system installed in your house if you leave the front door unlocked?
 If the front door of your website is weak, it won’t be long before the whole site comes crumbling down.

 Bugs in Themes and Plugins